Statements from our President & Chair

 Pipeline Industries Guild President: Jon Butterworth - Chief Executive Officer, National Grid Gas Transmission and Metering

-Jon Butterworth presidential address for Pipeline Industries Guild, January 2023
+Jon Butterworth presidential address for Pipeline Industries Guild, January 2024

-Yet more than ever before, your Guild is central to the UK economy, and as a country we need to develop the long-term view which will enable us to meet the Government's net zero ambitions.
-In the water sector for example, we need to think again about whether infrastructure stretching back into the 19th Century can continue to provide for a future of water scarcity as global warming becomes a reality.
+It is clear to see why the Guild is central to the UK economy – now more than ever.
+As a country we need to develop the long-term view which will enable us to meet the Government's net zero ambitions.
+In the water sector, for example, we need to think again about whether infrastructure stretching back into the 19th Century can continue to provide for a future of extremes in summer scarcity and winter flooding, as global warming becomes a reality.
+While, in my own sector, gas, we have the Herculean programme ahead of us to deliver the repurposing of the entire network to run on a different, low-carbon fuel - hydrogen.

 Pipeline Industries Guild Chair: Rachel Bridge - Partner, Fisher German